yar1vn/AsyncSegues/README.md

 ```

-This block will also trap local variables, including the recently loaded data model object so there's no need to keep a reference outside of this scope.
+This block will also trap local variables, including a recently loaded data model object, so there's no need to keep a reference outside of this scope.

 __Pull requests and comments are appreciated__